JAremko/ctl-api-example/README.md

 - **Payload**: A wrapper message that includes one of the following payload types:
   - **SetZoomLevel**: To set the zoom level of the camera.
   - **SetColorScheme**: To set the color scheme of the camera.
-  - **AccChargeLevel**: To get the accumulated charge level of the camera, represented as a percentage.
+  - **AccChargeLevel**: To get the accumulated charge level of the camera, represented as a percentage (constantly streamed from the C side).
 - **ColorScheme**: An enumeration of available color schemes, including UNKNOWN, SEPIA, BLACK_HOT, and WHITE_HOT.

 These definitions are used to serialize the data sent between the client and server, ensuring a consistent and robust communication protocol.